 \section{Abstract}

-In this paper we present a procedure that returns the Jordan-Chevalley decomposition of a matrix $A$ (over a field of characteristic 0) using as input two matrices $S$ and $N$ such that $A=S+N$, $S$ is semisimple, $N$ is nilpotent and $\{S,N\}$ generates a solvable Lie algebra.

-This procedure shows that if $\s$ is a solvable Lie algebra of matrices and $A\in\s$ then the semisimple and nilpotent summands of the Jordan-Chevalley decomposition of $A$ belong to $\s$ if and only if there exist $S,N\in\s$ such that $S$ is semisimple, $N$ is nilpotent and $A=S+N$.
+We prove that if $\s$ is a solvable Lie algebra of matrices over a field of characteristic 0, and $A\in\s$, then the semisimple and nilpotent summands of the Jordan-Chevalley decomposition of $A$ belong to $\s$ if and only if there exist $S,N\in\s$, $S$ is semisimple, $N$ is nilpotent (not necessarily $[S,N]=0$) such that $A=S+N$.